Kagema-Lenin/Odin-Projects/README.md

-# Odin-Projects
+# FullStackOpen - University of Helsinki, Finland
-My submissions on The Odin Project Assignments
+My submissions on exercises / assignments.